-In many situations the name of a context parameter doesn’t have to be mentioned explicitly, since it’s only used by the compiler in synthesized arguments for other context parameters.
+In many situations the name of a context parameter does not have to be mentioned explicitly, since it is only used by the compiler in synthesized arguments for other context parameters.
 In that case you don’t have to define a parameter name, and can just provide the parameter type.

 Background